-The coronavirus epidemic (recognised as a pandemic by the World Health Organisation on 11 March 2020), and the various measures implemented by governments and regulatory bodies to combat its spread, affected the global supply chain as well as demand for goods and services.
+The coronavirus epidemic (recognised as a pandemic by the World Health Organization on 11 March 2020), and the various measures implemented by governments and regulatory bodies to combat its spread, affected the global supply chain as well as demand for goods and services.
 This had a significant impact on global growth.
 At the same time, fiscal and monetary policies were eased to support the economy.

 The consolidated accounts of the BGL BNP Paribas Group ("BGL") were drawn up on the basis of the going concern principle.
-The effects of the pandemic, mitigated by contracyclical measures such as authorities' support programmes and economic stimulus plans benefitting clients are mainly to be seen at the level of expected credit losses and asset valuation.
+The effects of the coronavirus pandemic, mitigated by contracyclical measures such as authorities' support programmes and economic stimulus plans benefitting clients are mainly to be seen at the level of expected credit losses and asset valuation.
 These effects have been estimated amid uncertainty as to the scale of the consequences this epidemic will have for economies at both local and global level.

-The BGL Group's consolidated financial statements have been prepared in accordance with international accounting standards (International Financial Reporting Standards - IFRS) as adopted by the European Union).
+The BGL Group's consolidated accounts have been prepared in accordance with international accounting standards (International Financial Reporting Standards - IFRS) as adopted by the European Union1).
+Accordingly, certain provisions of IAS 39 on hedge accounting have been excluded.

 Information on the nature and extent of risks associated with financial instruments, as required by IFRS 7 "Financial Instruments: disclosures", and information on regulatory capital as required by IAS 1 "Presentation of financial statements", is presented in Pillar 3.
 This information, which forms an integral part of the notes to the Group's consolidated financial statements, is covered by the statutory auditor's opinion on the financial statements and identified in the Pillar 3 report by the mention "audited".
+This document presents, in particular, the information relating to IFRS 7 concerning credit risk exposures and corresponding impairments broken down according to their status as performing or non-performing by geographical area and by sector, as well as details of loans and receivables subject to moratoriums or to public guarantee mechanisms in response to the pandemic.